awsdocs/amazon-route53-docs/doc_source/dns-test.md

 The DNS checking tool works only for public hosted zones\.

+**Topics**
 + [Using the Checking Tool to See How Amazon Route 53 Responds to DNS Queries](#dns-test-how-route-53-responds)
 + [Using the Checking Tool to Simulate Queries from Specific IP Addresses \(Geolocation and Latency Records Only\)](#dns-test-simulate-requests)

 ## Using the Checking Tool to See How Amazon Route 53 Responds to DNS Queries<a name="dns-test-how-route-53-responds"></a>

-You can use the tool to see what response Amazon Route 53 returns in response to a DNS query for a record\.
+You can use the tool to see what response Amazon Route 53 returns in response to a DNS query for a record\.<a name="dns-test-how-route-53-responds-procedure"></a>

 **To use the checking tool to see how Route 53 responds to DNS queries**